syntaxticsugr/SystemUI-Patcher/README.md

 # SystemUI-Patcher
 A systemUI patcher mod used for injecting Xmls to SystemUI on any android device, Systemlessly.

-Module Template by @Jai_08
+Module Template by SyntaxticSugr

-By @cool_modules on telegram

 Feel free to use, modify, distribute as long as a part of credit is present.

-All roms are supported, including aosp, miui, oneui, oos, etc. If it doesn't work for you then report @cool_modules69 on telegram to add support.
+All roms are supported, including aosp, miui, oneui, oos, etc.

 This mod will patch your SystemUI with xmls (or smali, resources,etc) which you place under the folder substratumXML.
 Tested from A9-A13, will probably work fine for older and newer android versions.